PurpleNurps/PurpleNurps/README.md

-My name is Sean Lunt and today is Sunday, 24 December at 18:01 GMT.
+My name is Sean Lunt and today is Monday, 25 December at 00:27 GMT.